The Best Home Renovations for Your Dollar

 When renovating, use environmentally friendly materials like low-VOC paints, and energy efficient appliances.
 This will appeal to buyers who are eco-conscious, as well as those who are looking to save on energy costs in the long run.

 Renovating the Kitchen

 The kitchen is one of the most important rooms in a house, which is why putting money into it can easily add value to your home.
-Make sure that the kitchen is well organized, has ample storage and counter space, and features newer appliances.
+Make sure that the kitchen is well organized, has ample storage and counter space, maybe add a cooktop and features newer appliances.
 If you still have an avocado-coloured stove for instance, buyers won't be impressed.
 When they see outdated appliances and fixtures, they wonder what else have been left untouched, and worry that pricey repairs could be in their future.

 In addition to making a strong impression on buyers, an updated kitchen also adds to the value of your home.
 In fact, a well done kitchen reno can be one of the most surefire ways to increase your property value.
 Experts recommend spending between 10-15% of your home's value on updating your kitchen, and this will give you a solid return.

 The bathroom naturally has a very important function in the home.
 It's utilitarian and gets used several times a day, but it can also be a space for relaxation and quiet time.
 This is why it's the most important room after the kitchen in terms of where you should invest your renovation dollars.

 In some cases, sellers can recoup all of the money put into a bathroom renovation when they sell their home—though this of course depends on the extent and quality of the remodelling.
 You should also consider adding a new bathroom if your house only has one.
 This will be especially appealing to buyers with families, who need the extra space.

 Small changes can make a big difference—such as replacing your faucet or adding a fresh coat of paint.
 If you need to replace things like your toilet and shower, opt for the low-flow versions to appeal to environmentally aware buyers.